 It lets them compare performance across plans.

-“Before Quest, we did not have that capability at all.
+“Before Quest Analytics, we did not have that capability to compare plan performance in one snap-shot.
 It was beyond our wildest dreams.
-But now, in addition to seeing how many providers there are in a particular geography, we have insight into the adequacy of other plans in a market.
+Now, in addition to seeing how many providers there are in a particular geography, we have insight into the adequacy of other plans in a market.
 We can say, ‘Well, everyone else can meet that requirement.
 Maybe it’s something about what you have to offer that’s the problem.’”

-“We’re in early days regarding trending, but we’re hoping that over time we’ll get insight into trends that will help us provide advice to the legislature regarding public policy.”
+“We’re hoping that over time we’ll get insight into trends that will help us provide advice to the legislature regarding public policy.”

 And it’s giving healthcare consumers a better member experience.